keptn/lifecycle-toolkit/docs/docs/guides/multi-stage-delivery.md

 ## Inspecting the Deployment Traces

-To keep track of how a workload version progresses through the stages, we passed through the OTel span id of the promotion phase in the `dev` stage to the applied `KeptnAppContext` in the `production` stage.
+To keep track of how a workload version progresses through the stages, we passed through the OpenTelemetry span id of the promotion phase in the `dev` stage to the applied `KeptnAppContext` in the `production` stage.
 Due to that, the deployment trace of the promoted version